microsoft/PartnerResources/_docs/Skilling/Teams Academy/index.md

 # Microsoft Teams Academy

-> More coming soon!
-The Teams Academy is undergoing improvements.
-Please check regularly for updates.
+> More coming this fall!
+The Teams Academy is undergoing improvements, and the Resources will receive updates by December 2023.

 Welcome to the Microsoft Teams Academy, your comprehensive deep dive into everything Microsoft Teams!
 The Microsoft Teams Academy embraces a service-oriented organizational approach, making the deep and broad domain of Teams more easily consumable.